prmeyn/EmailSwitch/README.md

 The service stores information in a MongoDb database that you configure using the package [MongoDbService](https://www.nuget.org/packages/MongoDbService)
 ## Features

-- Covers no services as of today (possible to cover more if needed)
+- Covers only SendGrid as of today (possible to cover more if needed)
 - Usage information is stored in your own MongoDB instance for audit reasons